EgeOnderX/MiniPyEngine/README.md

 ---

 ## How to Play (with default Player.py)
-- Use W, A, S, D keys to move your character forward, left, backward, and right.
+- Use `W, A, S, D` keys to move your character forward, left, backward, and right.
-- Hold Shift to run.
+- Hold `Shift` to run.
-- Press Space to jump.
+- Press `Space` to jump.
-- Press Ctrl (or C) to crouch.
+- Press `Ctrl` (or `C`) to crouch.
 - Use the mouse to look around and aim.
 - Left-click to shoot or interact.
-- Press Esc to open the pause menu.
+- Press `Esc` to open the pause menu.

 ---

+## How to Launch

+- Double-click on `main.py`.
+- Then, make sure to check the **Settings**.
+- If the program doesn't launch, open the `config` file with a text editor (e.g., Notepad) and verify the configuration.
+- Finally, run `StartGame.py` to launch the game.

+---

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the `MIT` License.

 - Original engine: Alexander Freyr Lúðvíksson (2023)
 - Modified and extended: MiniPyEngine by Ege Onder (2025)